moremoban/moban/README.rst

                            the template file
      -o OUTPUT, --output OUTPUT
                            the output file
+     --template_type TEMPLATE_TYPE
+                           the template type, default is jinja2
      -f                    force moban to template all files despite of .moban.hashes
      -m MOBANFILE, --mobanfile MOBANFILE